0xKimutai/0xKimutai/README.md

 - 🌐 I specialize in fullstack web development — building fast, clean, and user-focused apps
 - 💻 I also engineer smart contracts and Web3 integrations that power modern decentralized systems
+- 🛡️ I'm passionate about cybersecurity, with a strong interest in protecting digital systems, networks, and data through hands-on ethical hacking, threat analysis, and secure coding practices.
 - 📊 I’m passionate about trading tech, data-driven tools, and quant-finance automation
 - 🧠 Always learning, shipping fast, and refining my edge as a developer & builder